codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/Omitting-WHERE-a4ac.md

 `TINYINT(size)` MySQL data types are similar to the `BOOLEAN` data types in other SQL database management systems where the values can be literally `true` or `false`.

-Execute an `UPDATE users` statement omitting the `WHERE` clause to see what could happen to your databases:
+Execute an `UPDATE users` statement omitting the `WHERE` clause to see what could happen to your databases if you do so:

 ```
+mysql> UPDATE users SET registered_card = 0;
 ```

+See the output in the next section.